richardhj/contao-theme-framework/README.md

 ./vendor/bin/contao-console contao:symlinks
 ```

-### 4. Create frontend modules and assign to layouts
+### 4. Create frontend modules and assign them to layouts

-Login to the Contao backend where you will find the new theme.
+Login to the Contao backend, where you will find the new theme.
 Create frontend modules (if necessary)
 and assign them to the layouts accordingly.

 Usage
 -----

+### Wait – How do I build a website if all fields are disabled from tl_layout?

+Good question!

+The layouts in Contao are highly redundant.
+You don't need to configure a viewport-attribute,
+body-class, etc. via the layout.
+Just put those changes directly into your fe_page template.

+Instead of selecting CSS files and JS files via the layout (which is limited to files within /files),
+directly include your files via the {{asset}} insert tag or twig function (or via Encore, see below).
+Don't use the "custom <head>" or "custom <script>" settings in your layout.
+Its hard to maintain and
+keep track of.
+Put those things directly into the template.

+Considering these matters of maintainability, it's easier to not configure any settings in the layout.
+Assigning the modules to the layout sections is all you do in the layouts.

+If your layouts uses rows and cols, set the corresponding config in the `theme.yml`.
+For instance,
+`rows: 3rw` enables the header and footer section.

+_Using Twig templates (optional):_

+In case your header and footer sections only contain static content, you do not have to configure
+those sections in your layout.
+Just include those sections via Twig includes.
+For navigation menus,
+you can use a Knp Menu (see below).
+For a user menu, you can use the [{{ app.user }} variable](https://symfony.com/doc/current/templates.html#the-app-global-variable).
+You will be surprised, how not using modules for the layout significantly enhances maintainability.

 ### Assets